jacobp100/cssta/docs/external-modules.md

 ---
 layout: page
-title: Publishing and Using External Modules
+title: External Modules
-permalink: /publishing-and-using-modules
+permalink: /external-modules
 ---

-# Ⓜ️ Publishing and Using External Modules
+# Ⓜ️ External Modules

 As a user of external Cssta modules, all you have to do is ensure these modules are run through babel using `babel-plugin-cssta`.
 On the web, this will add the module’s CSS in the outputted CSS file, and on native, this will mostly perform optimizations.

-All Cssta modules have to use the ES `import ... from 'cssta'` syntax for the babel plugin to work.
-For users, this means ensuring your build process can handle this.
-For publishers, just make sure your users get this syntax!

 ## Webpack